Kirk-Wang/Cloud-Native/README.md

   * doesn't work well as an init or PID 1 process
 * WORKDIR not RUN mkdir
   * Unless you need chown

+### FROM Base Image Guidelines
+* Stick to even numbered major releases
+* Don't use :latest tag
+* Start with Debian if migrating
+* Move to Alpline later
+* Don't use :slim
+* Don't use :onbuild